-Policy 5.4: New development and redevelopment orders and permits, however, shall not be denied based upon the Town's Level of Service (LOS) standard for Police facilities.
+Policy 5.4: New development and redevelopment orders and permits shall not be denied based upon the Town's Level of Service (LOS) standard for Police facilities.
 The Police facilities LOS standard shall not be added to the Adequate Facilities Ordinance.
-Policy 5.5: Proposed Comprehensive Development Plan amendments and requests for new development or redevelopment shall be evaluated for adequacy to the following guidelines, as to whether the proposed action would:

-(a) Result in a reduction of LOS standards or contribute to a problem condition, as described in the INFRASTRUCTURE element, and COASTAL MANAGEMENT element;

-(b) Exacerbate any existing condition of public facility capacity deficits, as described in the INFRASTRUCTURE element; and RECREATION AND OPEN SPACE element;

-(c) Generate public facility demands that may be accommodated by capacity increases planned in the 5-Year Schedule of Improvements;

-(d) Conform with future land uses as shown on the Future Land Use Map of the FUTURE LAND USE element, and public facility availability as described in the SANITARY SEWER, SOLID WASTE, DRAINAGE, POTABLE WATER, AND NATURAL GROUNDWATER AQUIFER RECHARGE element; and

-- (e) Adversely affect service levels anticipated in State agency facilities plans. - Policy 5.6: Future development and redevelopment shall bear a proportionate cost of facility improvements in order to maintain adopted Juno Beach Level of Service Standards when approval of future development and redevelopment would create a violation of those LOS standards.
-Proportionate costs are defined to mean 100% of that amount necessary to assure that Town Level of Service standards are maintained as a result of development approval for those facilities over which Juno Beach has operational control. - Policy 5.7: If public facilities are provided, in part or whole, by the Town, financial feasibility must be demonstrated subject to this element. - Policy 5.8: The Town shall impose Impact Fees in new development for new or expanded General Administrative (including Recreation) and Police facilities which are required as a result of new development and redevelopment.
-Such Impact Fees shall not exceed a pro rata share of the reasonably anticipated cost of such facilities. - Objective 6: To designate an Urban Service Area as a means of implementing future land use designations, as per the Future Land Use Map. - Policy 6.1: The current corporate area shall be designated as the Juno Beach Urban Service Area.
+- Policy 5.5: Proposed Comprehensive Development Plan amendments and requests for new development or redevelopment shall be evaluated for applicability to the following guidelines, as to whether the proposed action would: - (a) Result in a reduction of LOS standards or contribute to a problem condition, as described in the INFRASTRUCTURE element, and COASTAL MANAGEMENT element, - (b) Exacerbate any existing condition of public facility capacity deficits, as described in the INFRASTRUCTURE element; and RECREATION AND OPEN SPACE element, - (c) Generate public facility demands that may be accommodated by capacity increases planned in the 5-Year Capital Improvement Plan, - (d) Conform to future land uses as shown on the Future Land Use Map of the FUTURE LAND USE element, and public facility availability as described in the INFRSTRUCTURE (SANITARY SEWER, SOLID WASTE, DRAINAGE, POTABLE WATER, AND NATURAL GROUNDWATER AQUIFER RECHARGE) element, - (e) Adversely affect service levels anticipated in State agency facilities plans. - Policy 5.6: Future development and redevelopment shall bear a proportionate cost of facility improvements in order to maintain adopted Juno Beach Level of Service Standards when approval of future development and redevelopment would create a violation of those LOS standards.
+Proportionate costs are defined to mean 100% of that amount necessary to ensure that Town Level of Service standards are maintained as a result of development approval for those facilities over which Juno Beach has operational control. - Policy 5.7: If public facilities are provided, in part or whole, by the Town, financial feasibility must be demonstrated subject to this element. - Policy 5.8: The Town shall impose Impact Fees on new development for new or expanded General Administrative (including Recreation) and Police facilities.
+Such Impact Fees shall not exceed a pro rata share of the reasonably anticipated cost of such facilities.